 Key examples include methylcobalamin for B12 and methylfolate (5-MTHF) for folate.
 Pyridoxal-5-phosphate (P-5-P) is the active form for B6.

-They are part of the complete B-complex team: thiamine, riboflavin, niacin, pantothenic acid, pyridoxine, biotin, folate, and cobalamin.
+They are part of the complete foundational vitamin formulas team: thiamine, riboflavin, niacin, pantothenic acid, pyridoxine, biotin, folate, and cobalamin.

 Comparing Methylated vs. Standard Vitamins